 In the meantime, this page aims at presenting the basic concepts and allowing you to quickly create your own character (player controlled or AI based).

 The TopDown Engine is designed to work for both 2D and 3D projects.
 The components you’ll use to create characters for one setup or the other will be mostly the same, but some will be specific to 2D or 3D.
 When you encounter a component or an ability, if it doesn’t have 2D or 3D in its name, it’s safe to assume it’ll work for both.
 Otherwise, you’ll want to use components with 2D in their name for 2D only, and components with 3D in their name for 3D only.

 This page goes into more details about the mandatory components of a Character, but here’s a brief rundown.
 An agent in the TopDown Engine usually has these components :

-- A Collider (box, capsule, 2D or 3D) : the collider whose size is used to determine collisions and where in the world the agent is.
+- A Collider : BoxCollider2D or CircleCollider2D in 2D, CharacterController in 3D, this collider’s size is used to determine collisions and where in the world the agent is.

 - RigidBody2D or 3D : only used to provide basic interactions with standard physics (completely optional)

 - TopDownController : responsible for collision detection, basic movement (move left / right), gravity, the TopDownController is your character’s motor class.
 It comes in both 2D and 3D versions, but both share the same methods and logic.
 Note that the 3D version requires a CharacterController component.